 ADDITIONAL INFORMATION AND UPDATES

-On August 21st, at 1:07am multiple gun shots were fired at a short term rental at 4380 West Pine was a host rental to a private party.
-At 1:07 am, there were gun shots fired that led to multiple victims of assault, property, and vehicle damage.
+On August 21st, at 1:07am multiple gun shots were fired in the alley behind a short term rental at 4380 West Pine, that was host to a private party.
+At 1:07 am, there were 90 to 100 gun shots fired that led to multiple victims of assault, property, and vehicle damage.
 The short term renters of the property that night covered up internal cameras and the landlord was not able to see who or how many people were in attendance.
 At around 1:00 am, one attendee left the party and couldn’t start his car.
-As he continued to try to start his car, someone was waiting for him, and fired approx 100 rounds of ammunition.
-There were no casualties, only property damage.
+As he continued to try to start his car, someone was waiting for him and fired approx. 100 rounds of ammunition.
+There apparently were no serious personal injuries, only property damage.
 Ron Coleman has been working closely with the STLPD on the investigation and has found the alleged perpetrator.

-Ron indicated the City believes this is an isolated incident and has made recommendations to the short-term rental operator as to how to avoid such problems in the future, such as not renting to someone whose zip code is the same or nearby the rental building.
+Ron indicated the city believes this is an isolated incident and has made recommendations to the short-term rental operator as to how to avoid such problems in the future, such as not renting to someone whose zip code is the same or nearby the rental building.
+NIS Ron and the police department will remain in contact with the owner of the short term rental.
+They will insist that in the future the owner require a two-night minimum stay and not rent to anyone with a local zip code.

 A resident asked about the many cars parked in the neighborhood without license plates on them.
-Alderman Browning advised that residents take pictures of the car and send them to the City via the Citizens Service Bureau.
+Alderman Browning advised that residents take pictures of the car and send them to the city via the Citizens Service Bureau.
 These are classified as “right of way” vehicle reports.
-The Alderman said to take the photos without anyone seeing you, for personal safety reaons, and that it likely will require 15 of such reportings before the City will take action.
+The Alderman said to take the photos without anyone seeing you, for personal safety reasons, and that it likely will require 15 of such reportings before the city will take action.

 COMMITTEE REPORTS